Lifecycle

 $request

-object is recycled after the request is processed.
+object will be reclaimed after the request is processed.

 Controller Lifecycle

-- Each controller is instantiated only once per process, but multiple instantiations are possible across processes (unless controller reusing is disabled, see Controller Lifecycle).
+- Each controller is instantiated only once per process, while multiple instances are created across multiple processes (with controller reuse disabled, see Controller Lifecycle).

-- Controller instances are shared among multiple requests within the current process (unless controller reusing is disabled).
+- The controller instance will be shared by multiple requests within the current process (with controller reuse disabled).

-- The controller's lifecycle ends when the process exits (unless controller reusing is disabled).
+- The controller lifecycle ends after the process exits (with controller reuse disabled).

-webman is developed based on PHP, so it fully complies with PHP's variable recycling mechanism.
-Temporary variables created in business logic, including instances of classes created with the new
+Webman is developed based on PHP, so it fully adheres to PHP's variable reclamation mechanism.
+Temporary variables generated in business logic, including instances of classes created with the new

-releases.
-This means that the development experience with webman is essentially the same as with traditional frameworks.
+.
+In other words, the experience of developing with Webman is essentially consistent with traditional framework development.
 For example, in the following example, the $foo

-instance will be automatically released when the index
+instance will be automatically released upon the completion of the index method:

 <?php